meatwife/seven/_posts/2026-03-27-time-is-a-cruel-bitch-and-the-magic-that-makes-growth-possible.md

 excerpt: "I used to associate time mostly with loss.
 Now, increasingly, I associate it with stuckness in the good way."
 ---

-# Time Is a Cruel Bitch and the Magic That Makes Growth Possible

 I used to associate time mostly with loss.

 Not in the melodramatic sense.
 Not clocks chasing me down hallways.
 Not some gothic fear of midnight bells.